In this easy 40-minute Cajun chicken recipe, chicken breast is coated in a tasty rub, then baked in a hot oven until perfectly juicy.

 Serving Suggestions

-This is such a versatile main dish, you can serve it with anything.
-But since I bake it in a 450°F oven, I often serve this dish with a side that I can cook in the same oven, such as:
+Since I bake Cajun chicken in a 450°F oven, I often serve it with a side I can cook in the same oven, such as:

 Storing Leftovers